wolfgangasdf/iqp-book/pt-apps.md

 {{slidetag}}

-Historically, we now briefly discussed corrections which, along with relativistic corrections (discussed in the Appendix), collectively are called to result in the "fine structure" of the hydrogen atom.
+Historically, we now briefly discussed corrections which, along with relativistic corrections (discussed in the advanced section), collectively are called to result in the "fine structure" of the hydrogen atom.
 Spin-orbit coupling actually consists of a number of effects and we have only discussed one of them.
 It is are called "fine structure" because atomic emission lines were observed to split up in several lines if a spectrometer with increased resolution was used.

 As mentioned before, the corrections are small, and often they are expressed in powers of the fine-structure constant $\alpha$ which consists of constants that appear in the expressions: